Stein Domains in Banach Algebraic Geometry: Bornological Algebraic Geometry

 \subsection{Tensor product of unbounded complexes}

 In this section we extend to the quasi-abelian settings some results of \cite{BN} on the derived functor of the tensor product for abelian categories.
 We see how the derived functor $(-)\ootimes^\Lb(-): D^{\le 0}(\ttC) \times D^{\le 0}(\ttC) \to D^{\le 0}(\ttC)$ (discussed extensively in \cite{BaBe}) extends to a functor $(-)\ootimes^\Lb(-): D(\ttC) \times D(\ttC) \to D(\ttC)$.
-Since we are not looking for the utmost generality of the result we suppose in this section that $\ttC$ is an elementary quasi-abelian closed symmetric monoidal category, although it would be sufficient to suppose only that $\ttC$ has exact direct sums and enough projectives instead of supposing it to be elementary.
+Since we are not looking for the utmost generality of the result we suppose in this section that $\ttC$ is an elementary quasi-abelian closed symmetric monoidal category, although it would be sufficient to suppose only that $\ttC$ has exact direct sums and enough projectives.

 Recall that the hypothesis of $\ttC$ being elementary implies that $\ttC$ has enough projectives, cf. Proposition 2.1.15 (c) of \cite{SchneidersQA}.

 \begin{lem} Let $X \in D(\ttC)$, then the morphism

 is an isomorphism. \end{lem} {\bf Proof.} We can apply the dual statement of Remark 2.3 of \cite{BN} because by Proposition 2.1.15 (a) of \cite{SchneidersQA}, $LH(\ttC)$ satisfies the axiom AB4${}^*$. \ $\Box$